11 May 2023

 The Components of Domain Signature:

 - Public and Private Keys: When setting up DKIM, the sender generates a pair of cryptographic keys: a public key and a private key.
-The private key is kept securely on the sender's server, while the public key is published in the DNS (Domain Name System) records of the sender's domain.
+The private key is kept securely on the sender's server, while the public key is published in the DNS (Domain Name System) records of the sender's domain.- Header and Body Hashing: The DKIM process involves creating a hash of both the email header and the body.
+These hashes are then signed using the private key, generating a unique signature for the email.

 - Credibility and Trust: A verified domain signature adds an extra layer of credibility to the email sender.
 Recipients are more likely to trust and engage with emails that have been authenticated, reducing the likelihood of falling victim to phishing scams.